-What your doctor says
+- What your doctor says

 - Simple changes that may make it easier for you to do your job

 Then, you may want to meet with your other co-workers to tell them.
 If they’ve noticed some of your symptoms, this can put them at ease.
 You may also want to suggest ways you can help each other with job tasks.

 It’s your choice whether to stay in your current job.
 Your symptoms may be mild for a while, or they may go away.
 You might be able to control your condition with treatments, so you can work.

 If your symptoms make it hard to do your job, you may need to make changes.
 You could:

 - Work fewer hours or part-time

 - Find a job you can do despite your MS symptoms

 - Train for another type of work

 - Find a job you can do at home or online

-If you're worried about what the future, try something called a work self-assessment.
+If you're worried about the future, try something called a work self-assessment.
 You can take online tests to help you figure out if your MS symptoms could affect your job.
-These tools can help you decide which changes you need to make now, and which may need to consider down the road.
+These tools can help you decide which changes you need to make now, and which you may need to consider down the road.